 As Associate Director at Clwyd Theatr Cymru Emma's credits include Ghosts, Arms and the Man, Copenhagen, Educating Rita, God of Carnage, A Doll’s House, Shakespeare’s Will, Oleanna and an acclaimed production of The Herbal Bed.

-She recently directed The Cherry Orchard at The Drama Studio and forthcoming work includes a production of Closer.
+She recently directed The Cherry Orchard at The Drama Studio and forthcoming work includes Patrick Marber's Closer for Vienna's English Theatre.

 Her other work includes Silent Night by Helen Newell for Theatre In The Quarter, A History of Falling Things by James Graham at the New Vic Theatre, A Journey Through Cornish Poetry, Prose and Music with Susan Penhaligon for The Celtic Festival at Clwyd Theatr Cymru, and touring productions of Richard Bucket Overflows with Clive Swift and A Christmas Carol by Charles Dickens.
 As a freelance lecturer and director in various British universities, productions include Rhinoceros , Dylan Thomas’s A Child’s Christmas In Wales, Lysistrata, Stuff Happens and Antigone, and she directed a national tour of Oleanna for Theatre Tours International and the world premiere of David Mamet’s The Vikings and Darwin at the National Theatre as part of the New Connections Scheme.